Slow-Fast Torus Knots: Abstract

 \section{Abstract}

 The goal of this paper is to study global dynamics of $C^\infty$-smooth slow-fast systems on the $2$-torus of class $C^\infty$ using geometric singular perturbation theory and the notion of slow divergence integral.
 Given any $m\in\mathbb{N}$ and two relatively prime integers $k$ and $l$, we show that there exists a slow-fast system $Y_{\epsilon}$ on the $2$-torus that has a $2m$-link of type $(k,l)$, i.e. a (disjoint finite) union of $2m$ slow-fast limit cycles each of $(k,l)$-torus knot type, for all small $\epsilon>0$.
 The $(k,l)$-torus knot turns around the $2$-torus $k$ times meridionally and $l$ times longitudinally.
-There are exactly $m$ repelling canard limit cycles and $m$ attracting non-canard limit cycles.
+There are exactly $m$ repelling limit cycles and $m$ attracting limit cycles.
+Our analysis: a) proves the case of normally hyperbolic singular knots, and b) provides sufficient evidence to conjecture a similar result in some cases where the singular knots have regular nilpotent contact with the fast foliation.